Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 ## Downloading the toolkit
 Download the contents of the repository.
-Enesure the folder titled "toolkit" contains nine .py files and the folders titled, "outputs" and "reports" with its subfolders.
+Ensure the folder titled "toolkit" contains nine .py files and the subfolders titled "outputs" and "reports" with its subfolders are included.
 > metadata.py
 > energyBaseline.py
 > ahuAnomaly.py